opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 The following example pipeline takes application logs from the `http` source.
 This source accepts log data from external sources such as Fluent Bit.

 The pipeline then uses the `grok` processor to split the log line into multiple fields.
-The `grok` processor adds named `loglevel` to the event.
+The `grok` processor adds a field named `loglevel` to the event.
 Pipeline authors can use that field in routes.

-This pipeline has two OpenSearch sinks.
-The first sink only receives logs with a log level of `WARN` or `ERROR`.
+This pipeline contains two OpenSearch sinks.
+The first sink will only receive logs with a log level of `WARN` or `ERROR`.
 Data Prepper will route all events to the second sink.

 ```
 application-log-pipeline: